GATE Academy

 K–1st Grade

-Inquiry 1: Life Cycles of Organisms -- butterflies and tomato hornworms
+Inquiry 1: Characteristics of Organisms -- Insects - Structure and Function

 1st–2nd Grades